Business Case Writing Tips to Help You Create a Strong Business Case

-Content that must be covered in a business case
+Content that must be included in a business case

 There is key content that must be covered in a business case.
 And yes, some of these are likely to be things you are familiar with.
 The best way to complete each section is to understand what needs to be included in it.
 This is different to what you could put there.
 A lot of business cases read like marketing proposals.
-In my opinion they are a waste of time, especially for the people attempting to sign the business case off.
+In my opinion, they are a waste of time, especially for the people attempting to approve the business case.

 The key content to include is: